-Chocolate Gingerbread Cake with Gingerbread Buttercream: Four layers of chocolate gingerbread Genoise cake, filled with gingerbread Italian buttercream, all topped with a luscious chocolate glaze.
+This Chocolate Gingerbread Cake with Gingerbread Buttercream consists of chocolate cake, gingerbread Italian meringue and a chocolate glaze.

 By now your holiday baking mojo should be in full swing.